qnipp/meteor-double-build-bug/README.md

 A second build helps on Meteor 1.8.1.

 On Meteor 1.8.2 and 1.9-beta.3, static assets don't work in the generated bundles at all, only during development using **meteor run**

+Use the respective branches and `git clone -b 1.8.2 https://github.com/qnipp/meteor-double-build-bug.git` and `git clone -b 1.9-beta.3 https://github.com/qnipp/meteor-double-build-bug.git` for cloning this repo.